 For applicants who can demonstrate the required competencies after two years, the updated requirement removes an unnecessary time threshold once competence has been shown.

-Our review found that the four-year minimum was no longer necessary for applicants who can demonstrate the required competencies earlier through CBA.
+Our review found that the four-year minimum was no longer necessary for applicants who can demonstrate the required competencies earlier.
 The updated two-year minimum balances the value of engineering experience with the central role of demonstrated competence in licensing decisions.

 What this means for applicants